How this CA(SA) became a CFO of a large NPO within 3 years of qualifying by making bold purpose driven decisions

 After some time at Kheth’Impilo, I was approached by one of the audit partners at Deloitte, who wanted to recommend me for a great opportunity at the National Association of Child Care Workers (NACCW).

 The NACCW was looking for a Financial Director to lead their new USAID award.
-This was an unbelievable opportunity, which led to me spending two years in a very strategic high-level role in a growing and changing organisation.
+This was an unbelievable opportunity, which led to me spending two years in a very strategic high-level role in a growing and changing organization.

 The big break – Becoming a CFO